thnguyen-grs/thnguyen-grs.github.io/_pages/about.md

 ## Work timeline/News:
 ### 2022
-- January 2022: the journal paper **Improvement of Flood Extent Representation with Remote Sensing Data and Data Assimilation has been accepted for publication in the IEEE TGRS**.
+- January 2022: the journal paper **“Improvement of Flood Extent Representation with Remote Sensing Data and Data Assimilation” has been accepted for publication in the IEEE TGRS**.
 The preprint version can be found in [Publication page](https://thnguyen-grs.github.io/publications/).
 - January 2022: an abstract “Assimilation of SAR-Derived Flood Observations for Improving Fluvial Flood Forecast” has been accepted for an oral presentation at [Hydroinformatics Conference HIC 2022](https://hic2022.utcb.ro/) in Bucharest <img alt="Ru" src="https://upload.wikimedia.org/wikipedia/commons/thumb/7/73/Flag_of_Romania.svg/510px-Flag_of_Romania.svg.png" style="background-color:transparent" width="20">